1. Show pending tasks and the active-compaction table.

 nodetool netstats | grep -i "repair"

-Safety Check: Confirm no ongoing nodetool rebuild or streaming operations that could be interrupted.
+Safety Check: Confirm no ongoing nodetool rebuild or streaming operation that could be interrupted.
 Expected Output: Either empty (no active repairs) or lines showing Repair streaming sessions with byte counts.
 Rollback Path: N/A.

-• Remaining compaction bytes (sum of total - completed from compactionstats) exceed what available disk I/O bandwidth can drain in the maintenance window (e.g., > 400 GB on 200 MB/s SSD arrays)
+• Remaining compaction bytes (sum of total - completed from compactionstats) exceed what available disk I/O bandwidth can drain in the maintenance window (e.g. > 400 GB on a 200 MB/s SSD array).

-If thresholds are breached, proceed to dynamic scaling.
-Critical: Do not execute nodetool cleanup or nodetool scrub during active backlog.
-These operations compete for the same I/O scheduler and will trigger severe latency spikes or OOM conditions.
+If thresholds are breached, continue to dynamic scaling.
+Critical: do not execute nodetool cleanup or nodetool scrub during active backlog — these compete for the same I/O scheduler and will trigger severe latency spikes or OutOfMemoryError conditions.

-Cassandra v4.x/v5.x supports live adjustment of compaction throughput and concurrency.
-The following Python module implements an idempotent resolver with explicit pre-flight validation, incremental scaling, and automatic rollback on metric regression.
+Cassandra 4.x/5.x supports live adjustment of compaction throughput and concurrency.
+The Python module below is an idempotent resolver with explicit pre-flight validation, incremental scaling, and automatic rollback on metric regression.
+It captures baseline values first so every applied change is reversible, and caps concurrency to avoid I/O thrashing.

 #!/usr/bin/env python3